ozturkgokhan/devops-istanbul/aboutme.md

 •	Object Oriented analysis & design

 I have created this github blog to share my everyday ideas, experience and findings.

-Don’t hesitate to drop any thoughts in the comment section below posts.
-Promise, I’ll answer to each of them!

 ### famous quote